Skowhegan, Maine: Battle of Norridgewock

 The village's Catholic mission was run by a French Jesuit priest, Father Sébastien Râle.
 Massachusetts governor Samuel Shute declared war on the Abenaki in 1722.
 On August 22, 1724, Captains Johnson Harmon, Jeremiah Moulton, and Richard Bourne (Brown) led a force of two hundred rangers to the main Abenaki village on the Kennebec River to kill Father Sébastien Râle and destroy the settlement.
 The Battle of Norridgewock (also known as the "Norridgewock Raid") took place on August 23, 1724.
 The land was being fought over by England, France and the Wabanaki Confederacy, during the colonial frontier conflict referred to as Father Rale's War.
 Despite being called a 'battle' by some, the raid was essentially a massacre of Indians by colonial British troops.
 The raid was undertaken to check Abenaki power in the region, limit Catholic proselytizing among the Abenaki (and thereby perceived French influence), and to allow the expansion of New England settlements into Abenaki territory and Acadia.
 Other motivations for the raid included the special £100 scalp bounty placed on Râle's head by the Massachusetts provincial assembly and the bounty on Abenaki scalps offered by the colony during the conflict.
-Most accounts record about eighty Abenaki being killed, and both English and French accounts agree that the raid was a surprise nighttime attack on a civilian target, and they both also report that many of the dead were unarmed when they were killed, and those massacred included many women and children.
+Most accounts record about 80 Abenaki being killed.
+Both English and French accounts agree that the raid was a surprise nighttime attack on a civilian target.
+Both English and French accounts also report that many of the dead were unarmed when they were killed, and those massacred included many women and children.
 Lieut.
 Richard Jaques killed Rale in the opening moments of the battle; the soldiers obscenely mutilated Rale's body and later paraded his scalp through the streets of Boston to redeem their reward for the scalp of Rale with those of the other dead.
 The Boston authorities gave a reward for the scalps, and Harmon was promoted.
 The rangers massacred nearly two dozen women and children.
 The Rangers fired around the canoes filled with families.
 Harmon noted that at least 50 bodies went downstream before the rangers could retrieve them for their scalps.
 As a result of the raid, New Englanders flooded into the lower Kennebec region, establishing settlements there in the wake of the war.
 Two English militiamen were killed.
 Harmon burned the Abenaki farms, and those who had escaped were forced to abandon their village.
 The 150 Abenaki survivors returned to bury the dead before abandoning the area and moving northward to the Abenaki village of St Francois (Odanak, Quebec).